NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

 Also, note that number inputs that are not in the range 1 - 9 wouldn't crash the program, but these are also inputs we don't want.
 {{% /notice %}}

+## 5. Error Handling
-5. In Java, we can deal with potential errors by putting the code that might cause an error in an `try-catch` block.
+In Java, we can deal with potential errors by putting the code that might cause an error in an `try-catch` block.

    In the `try` block, we put the block of code that might cause an error.